sure-fire/HDBitT_hdmi_extender/README.md

 ### HTTP Server

 The box has a kludgey web server which allows for upgrading the "firmware" and "encoder firmware".
+The HTTP header does not include any identifying information, so they may have rolled their own server.

+The purpose of the web server appears to primarly be to allow the customer to upgrade the firmware, although there is more functionality in the code that wasn't visible on the front page.
 My transmitter arrived with the following firmware versions:

 ```
 Version : 3.0.0.0.20151028